karmaniverous/entity-tools/.stan/system/stan.todo.md

 ## Completed

 - Added missing TSDoc to eliminate TypeDoc warnings (encode/decode fields and branded error shapes).
 - Fixed `TranscodeRegistryFrom` constraint so `defineTranscodes` can typecheck and TypeDoc can build.
+- Documented `MissingDecodeError` and `EncodeDecodeMismatchError` to satisfy TypeDoc `validation.notDocumented`.